-The firm's wind-down plan, which is part of the ICARA process, aims to enable DCME to cease its regulated activities and achieve cancellation of its permission with minimal adverse impact on its clients, counterparties or the wider markets under a range of potential scenarios.
+The firm's wind-down plan, which is part of the ICARA process and it is based on a stress scenario, aims to enable DCME to cease its regulated activities and achieve cancellation of its permission with minimal harm to its clients, counterparties or the wider markets under a range of potential scenarios.
 Wind-down planning requires the setting of triggers for when the firm must begin the process of leaving the market whilst minimising the harm caused on exit.
-The wind-down plan also sets out a detailed analysis of the costs, communications plan, time horizon identification and estimated financial and non-financial resources to ensure an orderly wind down.
+The wind-down plan also sets out the time horizon identification, detailed action plan for each function within the firm, communications plan, and estimated financial and non-financial resources to ensure an orderly wind down.